hsloot/RcppRNG/README.md

     sample(n, 1, false, probs, true)[0]; // probs is NumericVector of size n

-This, however, would construct a `NumericVector` object in each draw.
+However, this would construct a `NumericVector` object in each draw.
 This has a significant overhead.
 For the exponential distribution this will be demonstrated in the following